galiana/galiana.github.io/_posts/2016-12-06-Using-Azure-document-Db-as-Mongo-provider.md

 Since Document DB started supporting Mongo's protocol I was wondering if we could have Sitecore running on Document DB.

-And today I managed to get it running.
-It threw a couple of exceptions the first time, but since then I don't see any error and, apparently, everything is working fine.
+And today I managed to get it running.<!--more--> It threw a couple of exceptions the first time, but since then I don't see any error and, apparently, everything is working fine.
 (Of course, I Haven't tested it thoroughly).

 ## The first step is creating the Database as a service for mongo on Azure
 Go to the portal and click on New